Sanctions used by the school

 A serious misdemeanour will result in an internal exclusion where the child is isolated from their peers to work under staff supervision for the period of the exclusion.
 An internal exclusion may last for two periods or be up to two days.
 Parents/carers will be informed of any internal exclusion as part of the discussion of the circumstances.

 Suspension from school for a fixed term (or permanently) is the most serious sanction that the school can use.
-We therefore use it for behaviour that causes the school grave concern.
-However, the school uses supervised exclusion in school (leadership exclusion) in certain instances instead of suspension from school.
+When a suspension is issued, we are making clear that this type of behaviour falls so far outside the values of the school that if it continues, the child will be at risk of permanent exclusion from the school.
+We therefore use suspension for behaviour that causes the school grave concern.
+However, the school uses supervised exclusion in school (Executive Exclusion) in certain instances instead of suspension from school.
 These are the first such incidents of this severity/nature where:

-or where there are particular cirumstances which make this response appropriate.
+• there there are particular circumstances which make this response appropriate

 Suspension from the School

-Very serious offences such as: bullying, endangering the safety of others, wilful damage to property, open defiance, extreme rudeness, racism and repeated failure to meet our standards of behaviour will result in suspension from the school and can only be authorised by the Headteacher.
+This is reserved for very serious offences such as: bullying, endangering the safety of others, wilful damage to property, open and/or repeated defiance, extreme rudeness, prejudicial behaviour or repeated failure to meet our standards of behaviour and adhere to our values.
+Suspensions can only be issued by the Headteacher or Deputy Headteacher and can last from 1 day up to 5 days.